Our History and Heritage

 Two Honour Boards displayed in the church list the names of members of the congregation who served in World War I and World War II.
 Biographies have been prepared by one of our members about the people whose names appear on the World War I board.
 Their stories are worth telling and provide insightful reading and they can be found in a booklet near the Honour Board in the church or by clicking here.

-August 2016 marks the centenary of the unveiling of St Paul’s Honour Board in 1916 by the Governor General.
-Click here for more information, including newspaper reports at the time of the event.
+August 2016 marked the centenary of the unveiling of St Paul’s Honour Board in 1916 by the Governor General.
+Click here for more information, including newspaper reports at the time of the 1916 event.

 We are also the custodians of another Honour Board (shown left) which had previously been installed in the Presbyterian Church in Fortitude Valley.
 This Board was beautifully restored by one of our members and unveiled at our special Gallipoli 100 Service in April 2015.
 A wreath was laid by the daughter of the former minister of that church.